leftfield-geospatial/orthority/README.md

 ## Example
 Four [NGI](http://www.ngi.gov.za/index.php/what-we-do/aerial-photography-and-imagery) images before and after orthorectification with simple_ortho.
 No radiometric (colour) adjustments have been applied, this will be addressed in a separate tool.

+Coarse resolution versions of these images, together with supporting data, are included in the [data/inputs/test_example] directory.

 <img src="data/outputs/test_example/readme_eg.jpeg" data-canonical-src="data/outputs/test_example/readme_eg.jpeg" alt="Before and after simple_ortho rectification" width="800"/>